StellarSand/privacy-settings/Privacy Settings/Windows-10-Privacy-Settings.md

 ## Apps

 #### Apps & features
-Uninstall anything you don't use (like XBox, candy crush, some other preinstalled apps/games) BE SURE TO NOT UNINSTALL ANYTHING IMPORTANT..IF YOU HAVE DOUBTS ABOUT ANY APP EITHER ASK OR SEARCH THE NET.
+Uninstall anything you don't use like XBox, candy crush, some other preinstalled apps/games etc.
+Be sure not to uninstall anything important.
+If you have doubts about any app, either ask or search the net.